NakamotoInstitute/nakamotoinstitute.org/README.md

     127.0.0.1     sni <br />
     127.0.0.1     satoshi.sni <br />

-3. Update config.py if you would like to change "sni" in step 3 to a different domain:
+3. Update config.py if you would like to change "sni" in step 3 to a different [domain]:

 <code> SERVER_NAME = '[domain]:5000' </code>